dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

 - open sourced my brain:
   - hacker news post

+blog on why i don't drive
+- as protest
+- because of barrier to entry

 - on becoming a philosopher (more interesting title?)
   - progressing beyond the physical and beyond tree-based modeling
     - moving towards categorical thinking